 The School offers a 403(b) qualified retirement plan (the "Plan") through One America to all full-time employees who meet the eligibility requirements.
 The Plan allows eligible employees to make deferral contributions beginning in the first year of employment.
 The School will contribute 5% of a participant's annual salary beginning in the second year of employment.
-The School's matching contribution increases to 7% at the beginning of year four, and at 8% at the beginning of year seven, which is the maximum employer contribution.
-For the years ended June 30, 2017 and 2016, retirement plan expense totaled \$162,665 and \$197,296, respectively.
+The School's matching contribution increases to 7% at the beginning of year four, and to 8% at the beginning of year seven, which is the maximum employer contribution.
+For the years ended June 30, 2018 and 2017, retirement plan expense totaled \$157,007 and \$162,665, respectively.